25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 ### Function Expression

-While the function declaration above is syntactically a statement, functions can also be created by a function expression.
+While the function declaration above is syntactically a statement, functions can also be created by a function expression

 Using function as a value: